ora-io/docs/ora/how-ora-works.md

 # How ORA Works

-ORA provides developers with an easy way to build end-to-end trustless and decentralized applications, with:
+ORA provides developers with an easy way to build end-to-end trustless and decentralized applications with:

 * **AI Oracle (OAO - Onchain AI Oracle)**
 * **zkOracle**

 ORA is a decentralized protocol and network:

-* **Used by Developers**: Developers can define custom computations, register those computations to ORA protocol, and utilize ORA CLE standards to supercharge their smart contracts with automation or AI.
+* **Used by Developers**: Developers can define custom computations, register those computations to ORA protocol, and utilize the ORA CLE standards to supercharge their smart contracts with automation or AI.
 * **Operated by AI / ZK Oracle Nodes**: Node operators can run AI / ZK Oracle nodes to execute and secure computations with verifiable proofs.

 ### Benefits for Developers